Air Conditioner Repair Checklist

 - Making your system break down sooner

-We propose installing new flat filters monthly, and accordion filters every three months.
+We propose installing new flat filters monthly, and pleated filters every three months.

-If you can’t recall when you last replaced yours, shut off your equipment totally and remove the filter.
+If you can’t recall when you last replaced your filter, shut off your equipment totally and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It might also be found in an attached filter holder or wall-mounted return air grille.

 Angle the filter up to your light fixture.
 If you can’t see through it, you should replace it.

 Brush, plants and bushes can obstruct your condensing equipment.
 This may limit its airflow, make it less energy efficient and change your comfort.
 Here’s a method you can follow to get your system operating well again.

 - Shut off the electrical current totally at the breaker or external switch.